 For some students, social skills may be an issue.
 It may be hard for them to share turns or to even play at recess with others.
 Poor social skills are one of the most common problems on the playground and can make it hard for a child to connect with others.

 Ask teachers to add social-skills-building activities, such as group projects, to build those skills.
 Practice good social skills together in made-up scenarios.
 For example, students can practice what to say when they meet someone new or want to join a game.

 When trying to get the best behavior possible from your students, be careful about focusing on the behavior you want children to display.
 It can be easy to get stuck on the “problems” you may see, but it is essential to reward positive behaviors as much as or even more than addressing negative behavior.

 When you place more emphasis on positives, students learn good practices from each other.
 Students see positive attention is more pleasant, and they may want to experience it for themselves and act their best.
 In addition, rewarding students who act appropriately or kindly enforces that positive behavior in them.
 Kindness and good behavior are contagious.
 The more they happen and the more focus you put on them, the more they tend to occur.

 Playground Design for More Effective Recess Management

-You can address many common problems at recess with smart rules and communication between everyone involved.
+You can address many common problems on the playground with smart rules and communication between everyone involved.
 However, playground design can also spur kids to get along and play together with greater kindness while also reinforcing good playground behavior strategies.

-While you may not think about playground design when considering common problems at recess, design elements can have a big impact in helping to build a harmonious play space for everyone.
+While you may not think about playground design when considering common problems on the recess playground, design elements can have a big impact in helping to build a harmonious play space for everyone.
 Poor design can make frustration more prevalent, and this can lead to conflict or aggression.
 The wrong types of play equipment can also break down communication while the right pieces encourage creative, cooperative play and a fun time for everyone at recess.